If you have leftover ham sitting in the fridge, this is one of the easiest ways to use it.

 Jump to:

-- Noodles: Dried pancit canton cooks directly in the sauce.
-Fresh lo mein works too—rinse briefly with hot water to loosen and reduce the liquid slightly.
+- Noodles: Dry pancit canton cooks directly in the sauce.
+Fresh lo mein works too - just rinse briefly with hot water to loosen and reduce the liquid slightly.

 - Vegetables: This recipe is flexible.
 Feel free to add or swap in green beans, bok choy, napa cabbage, chayote, bell peppers, or snow peas.
 Use what's in your fridge.

 - Seasonings: I use dark soy sauce, oyster sauce, and chicken base to add layers of umami.
-You can also mix regular soy sauce and fish sauce, and use pork or shrimp stock if you like—plain water works well too.
+You can also use regular soy sauce and fish sauce.
+Pork or shrimp stock also works.

 Step 1: Lightly sear the ham

 Heat a little neutral oil in a large wok or wide pan over medium-high heat.
-Add the hamon and cook briefly, just until warmed through and lightly browned around the edges.
-Remove from the pan and set aside.
+Add the hamon and cook just until warmed through and lightly browned around the edges.

 Step 2: Mix the sauce